destessm/wombo-combo/README.md

 My CS539 Project

+Particle Effects Part 2!

+pretty much everything works.
+My only problems are the same that I sent you an email about.
+The stb_image.h library doesn't work for me still, so I had to use readPPM, which didn't have an alpha channel.
+The color changing also doesn't work properly and is a little bit terrifying.
+With the image as the particle, it actually runs really slowly.
+I was able to max out my particles at around 20,000 before using the image for this project, but now it caps at about 10,000.
+Hopefully these are small errors that we'll be able to fix in class.

+The camera is still the same terrible camera as below.

+// old stuff below

 Particle Effects!

 Started working on a new camera, might get that done post-submission (if so, I'll resend the repo after)